Aggressive Advocacy

 If you’ve been injured in a crash involving a police officer, you’re likely facing mounting medical bills, lost income, and emotional trauma.
 Many victims hesitate to pursue claims because they’re unsure whether compensation is even possible when a government agency is involved.
 The truth is: if the officer or department was negligent, you may be entitled to full damages, just like in any other personal injury case.

-The Fort Worth police accident attorneys at the Law Office of Paul Previte help victims understand exactly what they can claim and fight to maximize their recovery.
+The Fort Worth police accident attorneys at the Previte Law Firm help victims understand exactly what they can claim and fight to maximize their recovery.

 If your claim is allowed under the Texas Tort Claims Act, you can pursue the same categories of compensation as in a standard car accident, including: